-- Universal occasions: Such as Thanksgiving, Halloween, Holidays, when most people are likely to make specific, seasonal purchases.
+- Universal occasions: Such as Thanksgiving, Halloween, or winter holidays are some examples of when people are more likely to make specific, seasonal purchases.

-- Recurring personal occasions: Such as birthdays, anniversaries, vacations, monthly, yearly or quarterly purchases, daily purchases like newspapers or coffee.
+- Recurring personal occasions: Annual events such as birthdays, anniversaries, or vacations, as well as quarterly, monthly or daily purchases, like newspapers or coffee.

-- Rare-personal occasions: Such as weddings, baby showers, college graduations.
-These are harder to predict.
+- Rare-personal occasions: Things like weddings, baby showers, college graduations (being mindful that these are harder to predict).